 Cumulative effect of development standards.
 While individual development standards may be reasonable, the cumulative effect of all standards has the potential to adversely affect the cost and supply of housing.
 Under State density bonus law, developments meeting minimum affordability levels are eligible for modifications in development standards that help to reduce development cost.
-In addition to continuing to allowing modifications to development standards consistent with density bonus law as it may be amended from time to time, Program 1 in the Housing Plan includes a commitment to review all residential development standards in consultation with local architects and developers as part of the R Overlay amendment process and revise standards do not pose an unreasonable constraint on the cost and supply of housing.
+In addition to continuing to allowing modifications to development standards consistent with density bonus law as it may be amended from time to time, Program 1 in the Housing Plan includes a commitment to review all residential development standards in consultation with local architects and developers as part of the R Overlay amendment process and revise standards as necessary to ensure that allowable densities can be achieved and applicable standards do not pose an unreasonable constraint on the cost and supply of housing.